Marvel-D/Marvel-D/README.md

 ### More About Me:
 🔭 I’m currently working on Carrier (a fleet management system for AMRs) <br>
 🌱 I’m currently learning best practices in software development and operations <br>
-🌍 Actively contributing to the development of the web eccomerce platform at Hiflaya Ltd 👯 I’m looking to collaborate on any good project on Healthcare or Ecommerce<br>
+🌍 Actively contributing to the development of the web eccomerce platform at Hiflaya Ltd <br>
+👯 I’m looking to collaborate on any good project on Healthcare or Ecommerce<br>
 💬 Ask me about Software development, DevOps and Technical writing<br>
 📫 How to reach me: amosmarvellous48@gmail.com<br>